ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/about.md

 Research Interest
 ======
-From a methodlogy perspective, my current research interests include (1) design, analysis and implementation of numerical solvers for PDEs and (2) model order reduction to reduce computational cost.
+From a methodology perspective, my current research interests include (1) design, analysis and implementation of numerical solvers for PDEs and (2) model order reduction to reduce computational cost.

 From a problem perspective, I am more interested in kinetic equations and wave equations these days.